Buzzology/reminders-cli/README.md

 A simple cli client that can perform CRUD on reminders.
 Also has a single endpoint for health checks.

+This tutorial was not using go modules.
+To disable them ensure that the following environment variable is set: `$env:GO111MODULE = "auto"`.

 ## Notifier
 Simple nodejs application that displays desktop notifications.